-With 3,160 tons of water flowing over the falls every second and postcard-worthy views from every different angles, Niagara Falls is one of the most well known waterfalls in the world.
-Because of it’s extreme popularity and pricey tourist traps, it can seem like an endlessly expensive destination, but there are plenty of things to do for free or cheaply, including numerous ways to enjoy the outdoors in this beautiful corner of the world.
-Here’s a few things to do to make your trip to Niagara Falls more affordable and fun.
+With 3,160 tons of water flowing over the falls every second and postcard-worthy view from every different angle, Niagara Falls is one of the most well-known waterfalls in the world.
+Because of its extreme popularity and pricey tourist traps, it can seem like an endlessly expensive destination, but there are plenty of things to do for free or cheaply, including numerous ways to enjoy the outdoors in this beautiful corner of the world.
+Here are a few things to do to make your trip to Niagara Falls more affordable and fun.

 Queen Victoria Park is the perfect spot to begin your trip to Niagara Falls.
 It’s location opposite of the American Falls and Canadian Horseshoe Falls has some of the best views in town and all for free.
 (However, parking is expensive, so try to walk there if possible.)
 Additionally, Queen Victoria Park features a variety of native and international plants, a rock garden, numerous park benches, pathways, and well-kept green lawns.
 This park is also a great place to come to at night for the colorful illumination of the Niagara Falls and the fireworks displays which is Monday through Friday at 10:00 pm during the summer (in 2017, it’s June 12 to September 4).